 ENVIRONMENTAL SYNTHETIC BIOLOGY

 Microbes drive processes on our planet far exceeding their physical scale, affecting soil development, water quality, crop yields, and greenhouse gas production.
-To understand microbial controls on Earth and environmental processes, we are building synthetic microbes that provide insight into dynamic microbial behaviors in non-transparent materials, e.g., soils and sediments.
-We are also working to develop technologies for programming consortia that address challenges related to agriculture, water, and ecosystem services.
+To understand microbial controls on Earth and environmental processes, we are building synthetic microbes that provide insight into dynamic microbial behaviors in non-transparent materials, e.g., soils, sediments, and wastewater.
+We are also working to develop technologies for engineering microbiomes that address challenges related to agriculture, water, and ecosystem services.

 The development of real-time multimodal cellular sensors that communicate with our electronic devices would enable the development of affordable tools that monitor our health, counter threats posed by pollution, and support sustainable land use practices.
-To create such sensors, we are constructing synthetic electron transport pathways that convert chemical information in the environment into biochemistry information within cells and electronic information at the cell-electrode interface.
+To create such sensors, we are constructing synthetic electron transport pathways that use oxidoreductase switches to convert chemical information in the environment into electronic information at the cell surface, such that it can be read out using electrochemically from cells.